-Write to animal welfare minister Ben Bradshaw MP, DEFRA, Nobel House, 17 Smith Sq, London SW1P 3JR.
+Write to animal welfare minister, DEFRA, Nobel House, 17 Smith Sq, London SW1P 3JR.

 The industrialised slaughter of millions of animals every day brings immeasurable suffering and the Government has a moral responsibility to address the many severe welfare problems caused by slaughter.
 As you know, the Farm Animal Welfare Council recently studied this issue and I urge you to implement the following changes which they recommended.